czllab/NetMiner/README.md

 # NetMiner
-A R package for high-confidence RNA-seq gene co-expression network inference
+A pipeline for high-confidence RNA-seq gene co-expression network inference

 # Version
 1.0.0

 # Author
-Hua Yu Chengzhi Liang
+Hua Yu, Chengzhi Liang

 # Description
-The purpose of this package is to construct high-quality gene co-expression network using large-scale open-access RNA-seq dataset.
+The purpose of this package is to construct high-quality gene co-expression network based on large-scale open access RNA-seq dataset.

 # Requirements
 1. R >= 3.02